getgrav/grav-learn/pages/11.troubleshooting/07.common-problems/docs.md

 **Solution:**

 There are a few possible causes of the problem, all linked to the Session.

-First, try clearing your browser cookies, that's the easiest way and clears a possible cause of the problem.
+- Try clearing your browser cookies, that's the easiest way and clears a possible cause of the problem.

-Second, check that PHP has the correct tmp path set up.
-This can be set in PHP directly, or by setting Grav's `system.yaml` `session.path` setting (it can be also set via Admin, in the System Configuration).
+- Check that PHP has the correct tmp path set up.
+This can be set in PHP directly, or by setting Grav's `system.yaml` `session.path` setting (it can be also set via Admin, in the System Configuration) [Reported issue](https://github.com/getgrav/grav-plugin-admin/issues/958)
+- Make sure your web server config is right and includes the query string [Reported issue](https://github.com/getgrav/grav-plugin-admin/issues/893)